Appstrand/SweetSpotter/README.md

 ## What is it?
 SweetSpotter is a minimalist golf training aid designed to give you instant visual feedback on where you strike the clubface.
 It uses common materials — foam balls and reusable putty — to simulate impact and reveal strike location.
 It’s safe, quiet, and perfect for at-home practice.

+Note: While various commercial and DIY training aids exist — including foot spray and even a patented velcro-based solution from 2005 — SweetSpotter is distinct in its use of **reusable tacky putty** and **foam balls**, designed specifically for open-source distribution and non-commercial use.

 ---

 ## Why use it?